Home » 27 Herbs Parrots Can Eat Safely (And Why!)

 What Herbs Are Toxic To Parrots?

-These herbs hail from the amaryllis family, a toxic plant to parrots.
-This includes hippeastrum psittacinum, also known as parrot amaryllis.
+Herbs from the allium family must be avoided.
+They’re from the amaryllis family, a toxic plant to parrots.
+They include hippeastrum psittacinum, also known as parrot amaryllis.

 • Chives (Allium schoenoprasum).